-Due to excellent postal links, parcels can be sent from Italy to the UK quickly and easily.
-Most shipping companies can deliver from Italy to the UK in around 1 to 2 days, with delivery unlikely to take longer than 5 days with any service.
+Sending parcels from Italy to the UK is fast and easy thanks to excellent postal links.
+Many shipping companies can deliver to the UK within a few days, with delivery times not likely to exceed 5 days with any service.

 It is advisable to include a return address on the rear of the parcel if necessary and, if you are writing the address by hand, to ensure all lines are written in capital letters for clarity.